zelik888/docker-plex-rclone/README.md

 # Forked from: https://github.com/plexinc/pms-docker

 ## Information:
-Readme can be found here: https://github.com/plexinc/pms-docker
+More information can be found here: https://github.com/plexinc/pms-docker

 ## This fork adds the possibility to mount a rclone mount to plex directly
 Run example: